 Michael took part with his partner Nicola in 2017 and is returning to the London Paris Ride again in 2018.

 “I had such an amazing experience last year.
 Crossing the finish line filled us with a lot of euphoria and pride.
 Being a part of such a worthwhile cause, it came home to Nicola and myself when we crossed the finished line.
 I can’t wait to do it all again in 2018.”

 Nicola added, “I thought Mick was mad when he first suggested we ride London to Paris.
 The decision to take part was very emotional it made us reflect on how far we had come whilst training together gave us a positive focus and goal.

 “The training allowed us to enjoy time together whilst getting fitter also fundraising allowed us to give a little back for the fantastic support we had received from all clinical staff.
 Mick may have myeloma but it does not define who is or what he can achieve.”

-Do you want to take on this challenge with Michael?
+Inspired by Michael to take on the challenge?
 Find out more.